 There are two bus companies which run guided buses, Stagecoach and Whippet.
 This is important when you come to buy tickets or look for routes.

 As you can see above, there are several buses going to Addenbrookes Hospital from different parts of Cambridge.
-If you want to visit the hospital late in the evening or on Sundays, or bank holidays, I strongly advise that you look at the official timetables to check what's running.
+If you want to visit the hospital late in the evening or at weekends, or bank holidays, I strongly advise that you look at the official Cambridge bus websites to check what's running.

 See above for info about bus tickets.

-Most buses go to the Addenbrookes bus station which is at the front of the hospital, by Hills Road.
+There is a bus station which is at the front of the hospital, by Hills Road, and some buses, such as 1, 2 and Babraham Road P&R, stop here and nowhere else in Addenbrookes.
 You may have quite a walk to get to the part of the hospital that you require - it's a big place!
 There is a road leading from Hills Road into the centre of the hospital.
 Outpatients is on this road, on your left, fairly close to this bus station.
 Next on your left is A & E (Accident and Emergency) and at the end of this road, again on the left, there is a rotating glass door which is the main entrance to Addenbrookes Hospital.
 There is a reception there, and shops, and places to eat.
 There are also corridors to all the wards.
-In particular, turning right after you leave the food concourse, you can walk down a long corridor (the Clown corridor) to get to Addenbrookes Treatment Centre (ATC or the Treatment Centre), which is a kind of Addenbrookes extention.
+In particular, turning right after you leave the shops concourse, you can walk down a long corridor (the Clown corridor) to get to Addenbrookes Treatment Centre (ATC or the Treatment Centre), which is a kind of Addenbrookes extention.
 The Addenbrookes Treatment Centre has its own entrance with another glass rotating door, and another reception.
 This is like a back door into Addenbrookes hospital.
 It is on Keith Day Road.
 You can reach the Rosie (maternity hospital) via the Clown corridor.
-Click here for a map of Addenbrookes showing the Clown corridor.
+Click here for an official map of Addenbrookes showing the Clown corridor.

-There is also a hospital courtesy bus visiting different parts of Addenbrookes, including the visitors carpark.
+There is also a hospital courtesy bus visiting different parts of Addenbrookes, including the visitors carpark - see below.